balfieri/aws/README.md

 <p></p>
 <pre>
-start_inst                              [scripts do this automatically; starts instance on currently assigned instance type] stop_inst                               [stop instance if it's running]
+start_inst                              [scripts call this automatically, so don't need to manually] stop_inst                               [stop instance if it's running]

 on_inst                                 [ssh to the instance]